projectshift/shift-boiler/docs/quickstart.md

 ### config
 This is your application configuration directory and it has two files:

-  * `apps.py` is were you define the apps you run.
-For now we only have one, but you can have more.
+  * `app.py` is were you define the app you run.
+This is so that `./cli run` command knows how to run your application and wsgi entrypoint knows what config to use.

   * `config.py` is your main config.
 It is a standard flask class-based configuration file, that has three environments for development, testing and production.
 You can of course create more, for example a staging one.
+This should be ignored from git and be environment-specific.
+This file usually extends from your `project/config.py` that usually holds environment-independent settings.

 ### project
-You can run severall cli or web applications side by side.
-All your apps should go into `project` directory, but that is merely a suggestion.
-For example, if you will have only one app, you can get rid of project directory entirely and put your app in root.

-On initial install our project will contain one demo app for frontend.
+This is where your project files should go.
+The name of the module is merely a suggestion so you can rename it so it makes more sense.
+On initial install our project will contain one a app layout.

 Its a simple single view app with one route and a template.
 The app itself is created and configured in `app.py`.
 This is where you can customize your flask application settings, as well as enable features.
-Boiler provides several common features such as routing, orm, api, logging etc. For now we will only have routing enabled.
+Boiler provides several common features such as routing, orm, logging etc. For now we will only have routing enabled.
 See [Application features](features.md) on how to enable and use all the features that boiler provides.

 Boiler uses somewhat unusual approach to defining routes, called [Lazy Views](http://flask.pocoo.org/docs/0.11/patterns/lazyloading/), which essentially means that views are imported on-demand, as soon as certain url gets hit.
 This has a benefit of not having to load all your views and their dependencies upfront on application startup, which significantly improves startup times and testing speed.
 You define urls in `urls.py` file like this: